Past Awards & Scholarships

 The slide took approximately 2.5 hours total using a system of hydraulic jacks located at six piers.
 This was a major project milestone, a landmark engineering feat, and a significant media story in the St. Louis region.
 The Poplar Street Bridge was the longest and heaviest existing bridge to ever be lifted and moved in the United States.

-2018 Winner - S. Sprigg Street Bridge Over Active Sinkholes
+2018 Award - S. Sprigg Street Bridge Over Active Sinkholes

 Owner: City of Cape Girardeau